shahepay/shahepay/doc/benchmarking.md

 shahepay Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling shahepay-core, the benchmarks can be run with:
+After compiling shahepay, the benchmarks can be run with:
 `src/bench/bench_shahepay`

 The output will look similar to: